Affordable professional organizer insurance quotes

 - Valuable papers and records

-- Anything that you take with you while helping a client organize their space
+- Anything that you take with you to help a client organize their space

-- Take the time to learn safe lifting methods.
+- Watch your back!
+Take the time to learn safe lifting methods.

 - Be careful to not trip over boxes and items while reorganizing.